VK Chronicle

 Coll:set Despairs Ray

-Hizumi carries the Nagoya circuit sound forward — dark, heavy, and relentlessly underground.
+Hizumi carries the nagoya circuit sound forward — dark, heavy, and relentlessly underground.

 Related Subgenres